bkRodrigo/Contacts_API/documentation/devlog.md

 API, but I'll have to leave that for next time.

 ## Documentation
-Documentation is a beat that is never completely tamed.
+Documentation is a beast that is never completely tamed.
 There's always more documentation that can be written.

 ## Deploy the project